silkimen/cordova-plugin-advanced-http/README.md

     });

 ### uploadFile
 Uploads a file saved on the device.
-Takes a url, parameters, headers, filePath, and the name of the parameter to pass the file along as.
-See the post documentation for details on what is returned on success and failure.
+Takes a URL, parameters, headers, filePath, and the name of the parameter to pass the file along as.
+See the [post](#post) documentation for details on what is returned on success and failure.

     cordovaHttp.uploadFile("https://google.com/, {
         id: 12,